Before you begin

 Before starting your application, make sure you have all the required information and supporting documents.

-In order to register a power of attorney, you must lodge a Form 16 - Request to register power of attorney/revocation of power of attorney, together with the original power of attorney document.
 Upon registration, the dealing number on the label affixed to the power of attorney document will become the registered power of attorney number.

 Find out more about power of attorney and access blank forms.

 Certified copy of the original power of attorney

 If you are providing a certified copy, it must be certified in accordance with section 14 or section 45 of the Powers of Attorney Act 1998.